Your syllabus should refer to the College policy on academic integrity.

 Please consult your department chairperson for information regarding policies for textbook selection.
 If your department asks you to order your books yourself, you may do so by going to the College bookstore website and selecting “Faculty Resources.”
 Early orders ensure good prices as well as availability for our students; moreover, Federal law requires complete textbook information to be posted for students at the time of course registration (see 20 U.S. Code § 1015b.Textbook information).
 On request, publishers generally provide a free desk copy and support materials (test item banks, power-point slides, instructor’s manual) for the instructor when a book is ordered for a class.
 All faculty are advised to contact the bookstore prior to the start of the semester to be sure that sufficient copies of the books for their classes are in stock.

-All students, faculty, staff, contractors and other third parties within the College’s control are expected to abide by the College’s Title IX policy which expresses its commitment to “protect the community and the rights of its members, and to cultivate and sustain a positive living and learning environment.”
+All students, faculty, staff, contractors and other third parties within the College’s control are expected to abide by the College’s Sexual Harassment, Misconduct, and Discrimination policy which expresses its commitment to “protect the community and the rights of its members, and to cultivate and sustain a positive living and learning environment.”
 The College will not tolerate “sexual harassment, including misconduct such as physical sexual misconduct, domestic or dating violence, and stalking (collectively, “Sexual Violence”).”